laisbsc/talk_proposals/Newbie is not nobody-how you can contribute to communities even if you are new.md

  This talk focus on newbies but it can be enjoyed by everyone, since it is a community-talk.
 It was developed with beginners in mind but includes all people.

 #### Key takeaways
-By the end of this talk the attendees are expected to understand the basics setup of a Kedro project, know how to convert a Jupyter Notebook into a
+By the end of this talk the attendees are expected to understand how beneficial it is for them everyone to join their local community chapter and help.
+And for those who cannot help, giving talks ia also a way to retribute.
-Kedro project and to visualise the created data pipelines using `Kedro Viz`.

 > Slides of the [presentation](https://docs.google.com/presentation/d/1UKgo1XClcMueKHcwiVn-UcfIdzrYCxGnaV_cVaPzWk8/edit?usp=sharing).